jonathandewitt-dev/make-menu-accessible/readme.md

 LABELS
 ===
-So you know everything needs a aria-label, right?
+So you know everything needs `aria-label`, right?
 Well, this function again tries to go the extra mile and do it for you.
 When labelling each menu or submenu, it searches for a heading tag nested inside.
 If it finds one, it will ensure your title has a unique ID if it doesn't already have one, and then automatically set the `aria-labelledby` attribute on your menu.
 But not all menus contain a heading tag, as they probably shouldn't.
 You can also assign a name manually with `data-name`, and if that isn't populated then it just defaults to `'Site Menu'`.
 No matter the case, your menu will not be without a label.

 ```html
 <nav class="menu"